dherault/serverless-offline/README.md

 ## Environment variables

-You are able to use environmnet variables to customize identity params in event context.
+You are able to use environment variables to customize identity params in event context.

 | Environment Variable                | Event key                                                   |
 | ----------------------------------- | ----------------------------------------------------------- |